sheharyarmonnoo/NLP_DATA_SCRUBBER/README.md

 ## Why use spaCy?

-spaCy has a powerful matching library called the matcher that can be used to match specific patterns in text, making it suitable for the task of classifying vendors from text.
+spaCy is a popular natural language processing (NLP) library in Python.

 - It provides fast and efficient tools for NLP tasks such as tokenization, POS tagging, and NER.
 - It has a powerful matching library called the matcher, suitable for classifying vendors from text.